kiharalab/Distance-AF/README.md

-  --msa_transformer_dir    The parent dir of input file directory, default="./Example" --epochs                 The overfitting iterations, default value: 10000 --device_id              The GPU id you want to run Distance-AF --loose_dist             If loosing the weight of distance_loss near final epochs --dist_weight            The weight for distance loss
+  --msa_transformer_dir    The parent dir of input file directory, default="./Example" --epochs                 The overfitting iterations, default value: 10000 --device_id              The GPU id you want to run Distance-AF --loose_dist             If loosing the weight of distance_loss near final epochs, default value:0 --dist_weight            The weight for distance loss, default value: 1.0
 ```
 ### 2. Run Distance-AF with user specified target
 #### 2.1 Prepare Input files